- About HAPS

-There are a host of safety-related documents available for download at the bottom of the page.
-Sign in to see additional documents, like the HAPS Safety Guidelines, that are available only to members.
+Safety-related documents are available for download at the bottom of this page.
+Sign in to see additional documents, like the HAPS Safety Guidelines, that are only available to members.

 The following is a list of safety products that are recommended for use in the Human Anatomy and Physiology laboratory classroom.

 Non-latex and powder-free gloves

 Using 100% nitrile or vinyl powder-free exam gloves eliminates the risk of developing latex hypersensitivity and allergic reactions.